 If I had to pinpoint the exact moment my interest in savory porridge was piqued, it would have to be the 2014 Bon Appétit article about Sqirl – the breakfast-and-lunch-only Los Angeles restaurant with a cult following.
-Although other restaurants were presumably elevating breakfast prior to, or at the same time as Sqirl, this article opened the floodgates for me personally.
 All this sexy talk of chewy grains topped with runny eggs and salad-y things; thick, nearly burnt toast drowned in house-made jam in flavors like strawberry-thyme; a kale dish that basically went viral?
-Don’t get me wrong, I’d always enjoyed breakfast (especially the carby kind, like my mom’s blini) but it was this write-up specifically that seemed to reach out from the page and slap me in the face with the realization that, it’s not just dinner that deserves all the glory!
+Don’t get me wrong, I’d always enjoyed breakfast, but it was this write-up specifically that seemed to reach out from the page and slap me in the face with the realization that, it’s not just dinner that deserves all the glory!

-Alas, when we actually made it to the West Coast years after, Rene and I decided to forgo the porridge in favor of Sqirl’s spring vegetable quiche, strawberry-oat scone, aforementioned smothered toast, and a few other items (yeah, I guess you could say I was a little excited…).
-But!
-I did finally have the savory porridge of my dreams at Grand Central’s Nordic food hall last winter.
+After reading that article, it actually took me several years to find the savory porridge of my dreams – it was at Grand Central’s Nordic food hall.
 It was brothy, cheesy, laced with shredded roasted chicken and white cabbage, and topped with crunchy toasted breadcrumbs.
-It had all the things I dreamt of for this nourishing bowl of goodness: meatiness, creamy, chewy grains, and variety of contrasting textures in each forkful.
+It had all the things I dreamt of for this nourishing bowl of goodness: meatiness, creamy, chewy grains, and a variety of contrasting textures in each forkful.

 I use Pacific brand mushroom broth here; if you’re not concerned with keeping this vegetarian, feel free to use chicken or beef broth instead.
 Be sure to use the freshest possible eggs for poaching, as it will help them keep their shape; if poaching eggs intimidates you, fry them sunny side up instead.
 The porridge can be cooked in advance and reheated as needed (adding a bit more liquid if necessary to thin it out).